nirjarigandhi/playWriter/README.md

 ---

 ## Introduction
 Our task is to use the decoder layer of a transformer (modeled in the structure of GPT-2) to generate Sheakespeare sounding sentences using the plays *Romeo and Juliet* and *Hamlet*.
-Note that the entire transformer class was built from scratch using resources like https://jalammar.github.io/illustrated-transformer/,  https://nlp.seas.harvard.edu/2018/04/03/attention.html, and https://jalammar.github.io/illustrated-gpt2/.
+Note that the entire transformer class was built from scratch using resources like https://jalammar.github.io/illustrated-transformer/,  https://nlp.seas.harvard.edu/2018/04/03/attention.html, https://jalammar.github.io/illustrated-gpt2/,  and the paper [Attention Is All You Need](https://proceedings.neurips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf).
 The inputs to our model is 50 word long sentences taken from the two plays modeled in the form of one-hot vectors.
 The inputs had structure (batch length, sentence/sequence length, embedding size).
 Similarly the outputs are also one-hot vectors of the same shape.
 The embedding size of the raw one hot vector was 10086.

 ## Model Figure
 Here is the structure of our model whose code is found in *Decode_only_transformer.py* using the class in *decode_custom.py* ![Custom Decoding Layer](images/Neural_Net1.png)